Narwallets/meta-pool/docs/index.md

 ## User stories:
 ### Alice
-Alice wants to stake her NEAR, do it at a discount price, and also help the community by promoting validators diversification.
+Alice wants to stake her NEAR with low risk, and also help the community by promoting validators diversification.
 Alice opens an account in the contract: diversifying.pool.near

-Alice deposits 50_000 NEAR in her div-pool account.
+Alice deposits 750_000 NEAR in her div-pool account.
-Alice swaps 50_000 NEAR for 50_250 SKASH, she earned a .5% fee for using the SWAP mechanism for staking Her 50_250 SKASH are staked in one of the staking-pools by an automatic distribution mechanism to keep the validators balanced.
+Alice stakes 750_000 NEAR.
+Her 750_000 NEAR are distributed between the staking-pools by an automatic distribution mechanism to keep the validators balanced.
-She starts earning staking rewards on her SKASH
+She starts earning staking rewards on her SKASH.
+She also has the posibbility to some part of her SKASH skipping the waiting period if the need arises.

 ### Bob
 Bob has a div-pool account.
 He has 10_000 SKASH earning rewards.
 Bob needs to unstake 5_000 NEAR to use in an emergency.
 He can’t wait 36-48hs to get his NEAR.

 Bob swaps 5_050 SKASH for 5_000 NEAR.
-He sells at a 1% discounted price to get the NEAR immediately Bob gets the NEAR in his div-pool account
+He sells at a 1% discounted price to get the NEAR immediately.
+Bob gets the NEAR in his div-pool account.
-Bob can withdraw his NEAR immediately
+Bob can withdraw his NEAR immediately.

 ### Carol
 Carol is an investor.
-She wants to provide liquidity for the SKASH/NEAR pool, in order to earn a fee on each operation plus rewards on the SKASH side.
+She wants to provide liquidity for the SKASH/NEAR pool for short period, staking in the process and earning a fee the operation.
-Being a Liquidity Provider can bring-in more earnings than just staking, while helping the community at the same time by providing liquid/immediate unstaking for other users.

-Carol deposits 7_000 NEAR in her div-pool account Carol enters her 7_000 NEAR to the NEAR/SKASH liquidity pool, she is the first in the pool, so she gets 7_000 shares of the N/S-liq-pool
+Carol deposits 7_000 NEAR in her div-pool account Carol enters her 7_000 NEAR to the NEAR/SKASH liquidity pool, she is the first in the pool, so she gets 7_000 shares of the N/S-liq-pool.
 Bob swaps 5_050 SKASH for 5_000 NEAR.
-He sells at a 1% discounted price to get the NEAR immediately The N/S-liq-pool delivers 5_000 NEAR to Bob and acquires 5_050 SKASH from Bob.
+He sells at a 1% discounted price to get the NEAR immediately.
+The N/S-liq-pool delivers 5_000 NEAR to Bob and acquires 5_050 SKASH from Bob.
 The new value of the N/S-liq-pool is 7_050 NEAR (2000 NEAR+5050 SKASH), Carol shares value have increased, and now she owns some SKASH via the N/S-liq-pool.
-The Liq.pool will automatically unstake and wait the SKASH.
-Carol burns all her shares and retieves 7_050 NEAR.
+Carol burns all her shares and retieves 2_000 NEAR and 5_050 SKASH into her account.
-Carol now has 7050 NEAR.
-Carol earned  0.70% in 4 epochs.
+Carol has now 7_050 NEAR.
+Carol earned 0.70% in a few epochs.
-Had her normaly staked 7000 NEAR, she would have earned only 0.05%
+Had her normaly staked 7_000 NEAR, she would have earned only 0.05%

 ### Dave
 Dave is a Liquidity Provider.
 He wants to provide continuous liquidity for the SKASH/NEAR pool, in order to earn a fee on each operation
+Being a Liquidity Provider can bring-in more earnings than just staking, while helping the community at the same time by providing immediate unstaking for other users.
 Dave enters 100_000 NEAR to the NEAR/SKASH liquidity pool, he gets shares of the N/S-liq-pool.

 Eve swaps 50_500 SKASH for 50_000 NEAR.
 She sells at a 1% discounted price to get the NEAR immediately

 The N/S-liq-pool delivers 50_000 NEAR to Eve and acquires 50_500 SKASH from Eve.
 The liquidity pool has a low amount of NEAR now.
-The liquidity pool automatically unstakes SKASH, waiting the 36-48hs to restore the balance.
+After a few minutes, the liquidity pool automatically unstakes SKASH, to wait 36-48hs to retrieve NEAR and restore the balance.
 The liquidity pool gets NEAR after the waiting period.
+The pool has now 100_500 NEAR.

-As the N/S-liq-pool operates, the NEAR amount grows with each operation, and Dave’s shares' value increases too.
+As the N/S-liq-pool operates, the NEAR amount grows, as Dave’s shares value.

 -------------------------